melezhik/git-async-push/git-asyn-push/README.md

     so on ...

-So the convention is that the name of directory to contain source does should _match the name of remote repository_.
+So the convention is that the name of directory to contain source code should _match the name of remote repository_:

+    $url/$directory-name.git

 A plugin goes through the list of repositories and asynchronously push data into a remote git servers.
 An asynchronous behavior is implimented by simple Linux background process using `&`.